Fogo Island Inn's unique design was inspired by traditional Atlantic Canadian outport architecture.

 Enter a daring idea to build a lodge that belongs to the local people—a social business that funnels all surplus profits back into Fogo Island.
 The inn would exist in symbiosis with the local community, employing its people, celebrating its traditions, and offering guests an honest, authentic experience with an outport culture that remains little changed over the centuries.
 The result has been a wonderful renaissance of traditional woodworking, weaving, quilting, and other crafts, and the once-threatened community now thrives—precisely by embracing the customs that define them.

 Guests who reserve their space through National Geographic Unique Lodges are offered an inclusive, in-depth look at the compelling story of Fogo Island.
 Spend time with a community elder who endured life on the island during the depletion of the cod population, which led to resettlement for many Fogo families.
 After hearing a firsthand account of this pivotal period in the island’s history, head to the lodge cinema with your host to watch a documentary on the resettlement.
-Then join a lodge chef on a foraging hike, and return to the kitchen to help prepare a seasonal dish for lunch.
+Then join a lodge chef on a hike to a root cellar, and return to the kitchen to help prepare a seasonal dish for lunch.

 The mission of Fogo Island Inn is to foster economic and social benefits for the communities of Fogo Island and neighboring Change Islands.
 The lodge itself is an expression of the traditional skills and crafts of the local people, showcased in a new and contemporary way.